cometbft/cometbft/spec/p2p/reactor/README.md

 the new connection.

-From the removal of a `Peer` , the reactor should not receive any further message from the peer and should not try sending messages to the removed peer.
+From the removal of a `Peer` , the reactor should not receive any further message from the peer and must not try sending messages to the removed peer.
 This usually means stopping the routines that were started by the companion `Add(Peer)` method.